pdimens/C.acronotus-data-2019/README.md

 R code used for K-means clustering and DAPC

 #### acronotus all metadata.txt
+Catch data associated with the individuals used in the study

 #### reference.individuals
 List of individuals used for reference assembly creation